ciglenecki/lumen-audio/README.md

 Matej:

+- [ ] add fluffy support for all models
 - [ ] download non instrument audio files and write data loader which are NOT instruments (@matej)
 - [ ] check for all models edge cases (0.1 sec, 30 sec)
 - [ ] include relabeled data and retrained some model to check performance boost (make sure to pick a model which already works)